 *You Can Never Be Too Prepared*

 Many of the locations listed on this website are out in the middle of nowhere and a long way from main roads and hospitals.
 Carefully examine your trip route, make sure your vehicle is rough roadworthy, and take everything you might need to be prepared for any travel or exploring emergency.
-Some suggested items are: at least a small medical kit, extra batteries, flashlights, a hiking stick, water, snacks, a cell phone, GPS, compass, and maps of your planned destination.
+Some suggested items are: at least a small medical kit, extra batteries, flashlights, a hiking stick, water, snacks, cell phone, GPS, compass, and maps of your planned destination.

 *Rough Terrain and Dangerous Indoor Environments*

 Watch every step you take, especially when going off trail or into abandoned buildings, and be mindful of any potential hazards.
 Don’t go anywhere that might be harder to get out of than it is to get in.
-Never engage in rock climbing or mine shaft exploring without proper education of the location and without sufficient gear.
+Never engage in rock climbing or mine shaft exploring without proper education of the location and sufficient gear.